New York Cosmos (1971–1985): North American Soccer League

-Arrival of Pelé, and the Cosmos' peak
+Arrival of Pelé, Giorgio Chinaglia and the Cosmos' peak

 It was during the 1975 season that the Cosmos acquired the Brazilian star Pelé, whom they had been attempting to sign since the team was created.
 Ross had apparently not heard of him before getting involved in soccer, but agreed to finance the transfer when Toye compared the Brazilian's popularity to that of the Pope.
 Pelé joined the Cosmos on June 10, 1975, on a salary of $1.4 million per year, an enormous wage for an athlete at that time.
 A number of contracts—only one of which mentioned soccer—were set up for Pelé to ensure that he paid the lowest amount of tax possible, including one as a "recording artist" with Warner subsidiary Atlantic Records.
 "We owned him lock, stock and barrel," Toye retrospectively boasted.
 They also signed Mike Dillon in 1975.

 The Pelé deal was later described by Gavin Newsham, an English writer, as "the transfer coup of the century".
 His arrival turned the Cosmos from a motley crew of foreigners, semi-professionals and students into a huge commercial presence.
 The club's groundsman, on hearing that the Brazilian's début for New York was to be broadcast on CBS, spray-painted the pitch green to disguise how little grass was on it: the match, against the Dallas Tornado, was broadcast to 22 countries and covered by more than 300 journalists from all over the world.

 Although New York finished third at season end, it was still too low a placing to reach the post-season.
 Bradley was replaced for the 1976 season by another Englishman, Ken Furphy, who paired Pelé up front with Italian international forward Giorgio Chinaglia, a new arrival from S.S.
 Lazio.
 He had been so popular at Lazio that when his move to New York was announced, supporters "threatened to throw themselves beneath the wheels of the plane".
 By contrast to most of the overseas stars bought by NASL teams, Chinaglia was signed in his prime.
 He played for the Cosmos for the rest of their history, scoring a record number of goals and points not only for the Cosmos, but for the entire league.
 He shared an unusual personal bond with the club's ultimate controller, Ross, and was therefore treated differently from the other players, including Pelé.